tudelft-iv-students/bikescenes-lidarseg/README.md

 * **[link to paper]**

-Authors: Denniz Goren, Holger Caesar.
+Authors: Denniz Goren, Holger Caesar

 ## The SenseBike